HEP-FCC/fcc-tutorials/software-basics/prerequisites.md

-# Pre-workshop checklist
+# Pre-tutorial checklist

 :::{admonition} Learning Objectives
 :class: objectives

-* You will be ready for the workshop!
+* Be ready to run Key4hep workflows!
 :::

-* Follow this guide before arriving; we will do a quick introduction to environment setup but we will not have much time to help you with problems on these issues during the workshop.
+* Follow this guide before starting the tutorial on your own or before attending a tutorial event.
-This means you will end up watching instead of participating.
+During a 'live' tutorial, there will likely be a quick introduction to environment setup but not much time can be dedicated to it.

-* This will be an interactive workshop.
-In all cases (in-person or virtual tutorials) you will need to use your own computer (for in-person events there will be no machines for you to use in the room).
+* In all cases (in-person or virtual tutorials) you will need to use your own computer (for in-person events there will be no machines for you to use in the room).
 You will use __your own computer__ to connect to resources available for the tutorial (check the event announcement for the available options).